 \subsection{Hemorrhage Segmentation}

 In our previous study \citep{rasoulian2022weakly}, we have qualitatively demonstrated the superior performance of self-attention maps than the class-activation maps obtained with Grad-CAM in visually explaining the ICH detection process in Swin transformers.
 Therefore, we continued to take advantage of self-attention maps, with a novel formulation to perform weakly supervised ICH segmentation.

 Previous attempts to visualize attention weights in the ViT involved inserting an extra classification token into the image patches and then extracting the attention weight of this token after multiplying the weights of all layers \citep{chefer2021transformer, dosovitskiy2020image}.
 However, this approach is not feasible for the Swin transformer due to its window division mechanisms for both regular and shifted windows.
 Additionally, multiplying different attention weights is challenging due to two reasons.
-First, at different layer/hierarchy, Patch-Merging results in different feature map resolution and number of tokens.
+First, at different layers/hierarchies, Patch-Merging results in a different feature map resolution and number of tokens.
 Second, every two successive Swin transformer blocks have attention weights corresponding to regular and shifted image patches that do not match.
-To address these challenges, we calculated the attention map at each layer by averaging over all query tokens with additional operations of window and shift reversal, and then the interpolated maps at different layers are multiplied.
+To address these challenges, we calculated the attention map at each block by averaging over all query tokens with additional operations of the window and shift reversal, and then the interpolated maps at different layers are multiplied.